Boost-Hydration/Marketing-Docs/pages/Templates.md

+filters:: {"contents" false}

 # 🛒 Marketing Templates
+id:: 6269aca4-caaa-4b4d-a862-5ffbbd70423f
-	- ## Campaign
+	- ## **Campaign**
 	  template:: Campaign Template
 	  template-including-parent:: false
+	  id:: 6269aca4-4eb7-44c0-8ae0-f484fc13e28f
 		- ## 🎯 Main Objective
 		  Describe what the main purpose behind the Campaign.
+If we could only choose one thing we could accomplish with this campaign, what would it be?
 			-
 		- ## 🥅 Campaign Goals
-	  List and briefly describe what does this Campaign aims to achieve.
+		  Beyond the Main Objectives, what are the goals of this Campaign effort?
 			-
 		- ## 🪛 Campaign Components
-	  List which Marketing Assets move this Campaign forward.
+		  This what will move this Campaign forward.
 			- ### Website Pages
 			  These pages ARE displayed on the Site's Navbar.
-Normally, these are Service or Product pages; and are not exclusive to Campaigns, as they make up essential parts of our main website.
+Normally, these are IV or Injection treatment pages; and therefore, they are not exclusive to Campaigns, as they make up essential parts of our website.
 				-
 			- ### Landing Pages
-		  These pages are NOT displayed on the Site's Navbar, yet still exist as part of our website.
-Normally, these pages are exclusive to Campaigns, as their main purpose is to move Campaigns forward.
+			  These pages are NOT displayed on the Site's Navbar, yet still can exist as part of our website.
+Normally, these pages are exclusive to Campaigns, as their main purpose is to move Campaigns forward by providing a conversation.
 				-
 			- ### Blog Articles (or related materials)
 			  List sample Blog Article (or related materials) ideas.
 				-
 			- ### Email Marketing
 			  List email marketing templates that will be used in this Campaign.
 				-
-	- ## Buyer Persona
+	- ## **Buyer Persona**
 	  template:: Buyer Persona Template
 	  template-including-parent:: false
+	  id:: 6269aca4-d52f-4599-b432-493a447c03f1
 		- ## 🫀 Baseline
-		  General baseline information about the Buyer Persona.
+		  General information about this Persona.
 			- ### Name
 				-
-			- ### Job Title
+			- ### Job
 				-
 			- ### Education
 				-
-			- ### Industry/Segment
+			- ### Segment
 				-
-			- ### Reports To
+		- ## 📋 Lifestyle Description
+		  Briefly describe some of the key characteristics about this Persona.
 			-
-		- ## 📋 Job Description
-		  Briefly describe the key qualifications and responsibilities associated with this Buyer's job.
-			-
 		- ## 🎯 Problem/Solution
-		  List some of the problems this Buyer may be facing, and how would MTHRSHP solve their problem.
+		  List some of the problems this Persona may be facing, and specify how Boost Hydration could go about helping them solve their problem.
 			-
 		- ## 🥇 Performance Metrics
-		  Without respect to the solution you are marketing to this buyer, describe the way this Buyer’s job performance is measured.
+		  What might be some of the ways that this Persona might judge our impact on their lifestyle?
 			-
 		- ## 🤝 Trusted Resources
-		  List the places this Buyer visits and the assets they trust for new information and insights.
+		  List the places this Persona might visit for new information and insights.
-			-
-- # 🌐 Website Templates
-	- ## Web Page
-	  template:: Web Page Template
-	  template-including-parent:: false
-		- ## 👥 Target Audience
-		  List which Buyer Personas this Page SPECIFICALLY addresses.
-			-
-		- ## 🥅 Page Goals
-		  List and briefly describe what this Page aims to achieve.
-			-
-		- ## 🪛 Page Components
-			- ## Main Heading
-			  Usually, the Heading 1 (or the Main Heading) of the page.
-				-
-			- ## Message
-			  The main message or description of the page.
 			-